Black-Hole-Eng/My-first_web_page/README.md

 - color
 - text-shadow

-In a nutshell, those are the knowledge I acquired with 4 days since I started learning.
-I wish I could create something more appealing but I look forward to enhancing my understanding through practice and rendering better results in the days to come.
+In a nutshell, those are the knowledge I've acquired with 4 days since I started learning about HTML and CSS.
+I wish I could create something more appealing, but I look forward to enhancing my understanding through practice and rendering better results in the days to come.
- """